NexTier Oilfield Solutions (NYSE:NEX) Trading Down 6.4%

-NexTier Oilfield Solutions Inc. (NYSE:NEX – Get Rating)’s share price dropped 6.4% on Wednesday .
+Shares of NexTier Oilfield Solutions Inc. (NYSE:NEX – Get Rating) traded down 6.4% during trading on Wednesday .
 The stock traded as low as $8.77 and last traded at $8.77.
-Approximately 7,471 shares were traded during mid-day trading, a decline of 100% from the average daily volume of 2,130,338 shares.
+7,471 shares changed hands during mid-day trading, a decline of 100% from the average session volume of 2,130,338 shares.
 The stock had previously closed at $9.37.

-NEX has been the subject of several recent analyst reports.
-Morgan Stanley lifted their price target on NexTier Oilfield Solutions from $12.00 to $13.00 and gave the company an “overweight” rating in a research note on Monday, August 1st.
-Stifel Nicolaus lifted their price target on NexTier Oilfield Solutions from $14.00 to $17.00 in a research note on Thursday, June 16th.
-StockNews.com lowered NexTier Oilfield Solutions from a “buy” rating to a “hold” rating in a research note on Wednesday, August 24th.
-ATB Capital boosted their price objective on NexTier Oilfield Solutions to $15.50 in a research note on Tuesday, August 9th.
-Finally, Susquehanna Bancshares set a $11.00 price objective on NexTier Oilfield Solutions in a research note on Monday, June 20th.
-Five equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, NexTier Oilfield Solutions currently has an average rating of “Hold” and a consensus price target of $13.30.
+Several analysts recently commented on the company.
+Stifel Nicolaus upped their target price on NexTier Oilfield Solutions from $14.00 to $17.00 in a report on Thursday, June 16th.
+StockNews.com cut NexTier Oilfield Solutions from a “buy” rating to a “hold” rating in a report on Wednesday, August 24th.
+Morgan Stanley upped their target price on NexTier Oilfield Solutions from $12.00 to $13.00 and gave the company an “overweight” rating in a report on Monday, August 1st.
+ATB Capital upped their target price on NexTier Oilfield Solutions to $15.50 in a report on Tuesday, August 9th.
+Finally, Citigroup upped their target price on NexTier Oilfield Solutions to $15.00 in a report on Friday, June 3rd.
+Five analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $13.30.

 NexTier Oilfield Solutions Trading Down 1.5 %